Free and Independent Faction: Beginnings

 The origins of Bărnuțiu's movement can be traced back to "the very last years" of Alexandru Ioan Cuza's rule as Domnitor over the "United Principalities", which had confederated Moldavia with neighboring Wallachia.
 The group was centered on the last Moldavian capital, Iași, where Bărnuțiu and Ionescu were both active as educators.
 Following Bărnuțiu's death in 1864, the Faction had for its "chiefs" Alexandru Gheorghiu, Alecu D. Holban, Theodor Lateș, Dimitrie Tacu, Iorgu Tacu, alongside Constantin Corjescu and his brother Dimitrie.
 As noted by their one-time colleague George Panu, they were "students and disciples of Bărnuțiu", who "had hypnotized them, had inoculated into them his fanatical ideas; they spoke like him, they dressed like him, they walked like him, and quite clearly they thought like him."
 Defining itself as "national and liberal", Bărnuțianism was strongly nativist and primordialist, circulating the claim that old Romanian law was purely Roman law (see Origin of the Romanians).
 On such grounds, it conceived Romania as a modern reconstruction of the Roman Republic, secured by protectionism, anti-German sentiment, and economic antisemitism, going as far as to propose the expulsion of all foreigners from Romanian soil.
 Another eccentricity was the Factionalists' project for a complete land reform, redistributing all available land among Romanian nationals.
+The agenda was not fully shared by Factionalists such as Nicu Ceaur-Aslan, whose Bacău-based newspaper, Santinela de Bacău, had argued for preserving the boyar nobility and its large estates.

 Like most other groups existing before the creation of an independent Kingdom of Romania in the 1880s, the "vaguely liberal" or "most originally liberal" Faction was somewhat diffuse, identified by voluntary allegiance rather than formal membership, and was mainly a parliamentary party.
 Its earliest rally point was the gazette Tribuna Română ("Romanian Tribune"), published in 1866 as the self-styled exponent of "truly liberal and independent convictions".
 Despite having a longer history, the party was only formalized around January 1867, following a speech by its recognized leader, who was by then Nicolae Ionescu—his claim to speak for a "free and independent faction" was picked up as a derisive exonym by his adversaries, then accepted by the "Faction" itself; ideally, however, Ionescu favored non-partisan democracy.